C0PEP0D/otto/paper/paper.md

 # Mentions

-The methodological aspects of `OTTO` (generalization of the POMDP to an arbitrary number of space dimensions, policy evaluation protocol, model-based reinforcement learning algorithm) have been developed as part of a publication by its authors [@Loisy2022] (currently under review, preprint on arxiv).
+The methodological aspects of `OTTO` (generalization of the POMDP to an arbitrary number of space dimensions, policy evaluation protocol, model-based reinforcement learning algorithm) have been developed as part of a publication by its authors [@Loisy2022].

 # Acknowledgements